jaredLunde/render-props/packages/paragraphs/README.md

 # Paragraphs
-A function as child component which provides a simple interface for creating paragraphs with line breaks from raw text with `\n` new lines.
+A function as child component which provides an interface for creating paragraphs with line breaks from raw text with `\n` new lines.
 The default render child is:
 ```js